 The behaviour policy and the anti-bullying policy are available on the school’s website or from the school office.

 In school there are sometimes children with severe behavioural difficulties who present behaviour that may necessitate the use of physical interventions to prevent injury, damage to property, or the breakdown of discipline.
 Part 2 of our behaviour policy covers the use of physical intervention and is available on request for parents or carers to read.

 Support for Families

 Parents and carers can ask to meet with our Family Support Worker who is in school for one day a week.
 She can advise on many areas including children’s behaviour, domestic violence and housing.

 The school has an Attendance, Welfare and Child Protection Officer.

-The Inclusion Manager can advise on SEND, Children who are ‘Looked After’, and children with English as their additional language.
-She can also help with referrals to the school nurses team and discuss support for medical conditions.
+The Inclusion Manager can advise on SEND, Children who are ‘Looked After’, and children with English as an additional language.
+She can also help with referrals to the school nurse team and discuss support for medical conditions.